crowoh/crowoh/README.md

 <center>
 I am a student studying at the University of California - Santa Cruz interested in Data Analysis, Cyber-Security, and AI technologies.
 I'm currently working on a variety of projects, from the development of games to the creation of valuable utility tools.
 I love to both learn and share knowledge.

+Currently working on a 2D Top-down RPG game in Godot 4!
 </center>

 <hr>